You may have heard caesarean sections referred to as ‘C-sections’.

 A screen will be placed in front of your abdomen so you cannot see what is going on.
 The doctors and nurses will be speaking to you throughout the caesarean procedure to let you know what is happening.

-If your baby is well, the birthing procedure should take around 10 minutes and your child will be passed straight to you for skin-to-skin contact.
-The entire operation, which includes the birth, removing the placenta and restitching, can take around 40 to 50 minutes to complete.
+Following delivery your child will be passed straight to you for skin-to-skin contact if you wish.
+The entire operation includes the birth, removing the placenta and restitching.

 Why do caesareans take place?

-A caesarean section is a large operation that is usually only carried out if it needs to be.
+A caesarean section is an operation that is usually only carried out if it needs to be.
 This could be planned, due to the health of you or your baby, or take place in an emergency, when your baby needs to be born quickly and safely.

 Caesareans might be recommended by your obstetrician or midwife if you: